zukiapp/documentation/README.md

 -------------------
 Zuki will try to access 2 servers:
 - Push Notification Server.
-- Crashalytics Server.
+- Crashlytics Server.

 **Push Notification Server**

 This server is responsible for sending Apple Push Notifications.
 Currently we only support APNs.
-The URL https://push.zukiapp.com has to be accessible from the JIRA server which will have the Zuki's plugin installed.
+The URL https://push.zukiapp.com has to be accessible from the JIRA server which has Zuki's plugin installed.

-**Crashalytics Server**
+**Crashlytics Server**

-Crashalytics (http://crashlytics.com) is a broadly known and powerful crash reporting solution.
-Some components of this framework are hosted by Amazon, so at some point it is possible that Zuki will try to access Amazon's servers.
+Crashlytics (http://crashlytics.com) is a broadly known and powerful crash reporting solution.
+Some components of this tool are hosted on Amazon, so at some point it is possible that Zuki will try to access Amazon's servers.

 Login considerations
 --------------------
-You can login Zuki using your **JIRA's username**.
-Zuki doesn’t support login by email or Google Authentication yet.
+You can log-in to Zuki using your **JIRA's username**.
+Zuki doesn’t support log-in with email or Google Authentication yet.

 How to use it